A03: Production server with Real-Time Web

-In this assignment you will be writing a web application where you have to include some real-time web technologies.
-You should also publish your application on a real (public) production server.
+In this assignment, you will be writing a web application where you have to include real-time web technologies.
+You should publish your application on a real (public) production server.

-The assignment aims to give the student practical and theoretical experience about developing real-time web applications through Web socket and Web hooks.
-The student should also get practical experience how to put the built web application into production in a secure way.
+The assignment aims to give the student practical and theoretical experience about developing real-time web applications through Web socket and webhooks.
+The student should also get practical experience on how to put the built web application into production in a secure way.

 Requirements of the application

 The image above tries to explain the application flow in this assignment.